References and ports#

 b = c << gf.components.bend_circular()

-b.connect("o1", destination=mmi["o2"])
+b.connect("o1", other=mmi["o2"])

 c.add_port("o1", port=mmi["o1"])